nablex/aris-core/readme.md

 # Themes

 Themes should be allowed to override mixins.
 For instance if a particular theme wants inverse buttons to have a different shading on hover, they should be able to target those effects.
+Themes can also override variants, for instance an interesting one could be to override the default variant for a particular component, this allows you to style all instances of that component differently across the application.

 # Patterns vs components